AlexeyVlg/Pranas.Net.Clouds/README.md

 - Trash/untrash file on Google Drive
 - Delete file on Google Drive

-Setup Test Application:
+Setup Demo Application:
 -----------------
 - Create your Google Project on Google API Console https://code.google.com/apis/console/
 - Create credentials for your Google Project to connect with OAuth using Client ID for web application
-- Open Pranas.Client.GoogleDrive.Test.Resources.DriveAuthData class in Pranas.Client.GoogleDrive.Test project and specify "Client ID", "Client secret" and "Redirect URI" of your Google Project.
+- Open Pranas.Client.GoogleDrive.Demo.Resources.DriveAuthData class in Pranas.Client.GoogleDrive.Demo project and specify "Client ID", "Client secret" and "Redirect URI" of your Google Project.
 Find TODO items in the class.
-- Run Pranas.Client.GoogleDrive.Test project to upload a file into Google Drive or download a file from Google Drive.
+- Run Pranas.Client.GoogleDrive.Demo project to upload a file into Google Drive or download a file from Google Drive.

 Uses in SqlBak project: http://sqlbak.com